ArchipelagoMW/Archipelago/worlds/metroidprime/docs/en_Metroid Prime.md

 - Defeating Ridley (configurable)
 - Defeating Metroid Prime (configurable)

-If randomized, the end goal can be scanned in the Temple Security station.
+The end goal can be scanned in the Temple Security station.

 ## Which items can be in another player's world?